 Parti Travailliste (Labour Party)

-Leader: Abdelkrim Benatiq (former banker and labour unionist)
+Leader: Abdelkrim Benatiq (labour unionist)

 The party’s ideology is not clear yet.
 Initially, the party placed itself on the left of the political spectrum.
 Later, however, the party changed to a more centre-left party.
 The party itself states that it is a party for workers and middle-class people.
 The lack of a clear profile is also caused by the fact that the party so far hasn’t been part of any alliance with other political parties.
 In an interview before the 2007 parliamentary elections, party leader Benatiq stated that the most important task of political parties for the coming years in Morocco is to restore the credibility of the parliament.
 In the parliamentary elections of 2011, the Parti Travailliste won 4 seats in the Moroccan parliament.
 The 2016 elections marked the exit of the party from parliament.